Q: How does LWOW Original/LWOW X work?

 Q: What are the prizes for winning teams?

-A: The winning LWOW Original team will be awarded incubation services from The Launchpad and legal services from the University of Miami's Greenberg Traurig Startup Practicum along with round-trip airfare and accommodations to the next year's KickOff.
-The winning team for LWOW X wins a trip (airfare + hotel) to participate in the in-person LWOW Original ConPosium (Miami, Florida, USA).
+A: The winning LWOW Original team will be awarded an exciting prize in partnership with and thanks to the generosity of one of our sponsors.
+The winning LWOW X team wins a trip (airfare + hotel) to participate in the LWOW Original ConPosium.

 Q: What should my Personal PITCH include?